Strengthening Your Relationships -- Slowing the Mind to Open the Heart: How to find rest in a twitchy, agitated, and impatient world

 Additional siblingsFree19 remaining

 Every day, our minds gets bombarded by demands for our attention.
 Keeping an open heart—to our loved ones and to God—gets harder and harder the more our attention is stretched.
 How can we find rest and cultivate receptivity in ourselves while living in a restless world that values constant progress, profit, and production?

-Keith Miller, a local psychotherapist specializing in relationships and the treatment of stress, will lead a two-hour seminar.
-He will cover the spiritual and scientifically-proven benefits of mindfulness-based habits which can have a dramatic positive impact on our closest relationships.
+Keith Miller, a local psychotherapist specializing in relationships and the treatment of stress, will lead a seminar covering the spiritual and scientifically-proven benefits of mindfulness-based habits, which can have a dramatic positive impact on our closest relationships.